psmak4/TopWikipediaArticles/README.md

 This project provides the user with a list of the 1000 top articles from Wikipedia for a specified date (default is yesterday).

+This project was for a Staff Software Engineer position I was interviewing for.
+I didn't get the job.
+Oh well.

 ## Available Scripts

 In the project directory, you can run: